eliocamp/metamer/README.md

-However, a semi random cloud of points is not that interesting, so we can specify a minimizing function so that the result is similar to another dataset. `metamerize` will start from the last metamer of the previous run if the `data` argument is a list of metamers and append the result.
+However, a semi random cloud of points is not that interesting, so we can specify a minimizing function so that the result is similar to another dataset. `metamerise` will start from the last metamer of the previous run if the `data` argument is a list of metamers and append the result.